Windshield & Auto Glass Repair in Niagara Falls, Ontario

 Rear and side glass condition assessing damage from salt spray and hail exposure

-FAQs About Windshield & Auto Glass Repair in Niagara Falls
+Common Questions About Windshield & Auto Glass Repair

 Repair small chips (smaller than 6mm) immediately to prevent spread.
 Small cracks under 12 inches may be repairable.
 Larger cracks require full replacement.
 In Niagara's salt and moisture environment, cracked windshields deteriorate rapidly; repairs are cost-effective preventive measures.
 Use insurance coverage if available; most policies cover windshield with low deductibles.